Half Day Wine

 The Half Day Wine Walk consists of a relaxed ninety minute circular walk through hillside vineyards, followed by a tasting of six wines from the area to be enjoyed with our picnics.
 The level of walking is very easy and suitable for all ages.

 I supply the wine and tasting glasses.
-Guests are invited to bring their own picnics and return home with all the unfinished wine.
+Guests are invited to bring their own picnics and return home with all the unfinished bottles of wine.

 PRICE - GROUP TOUR (Own Transport)